phantooom/halyard/docs/commands.md

  * `disable`: Set the kubernetes provider as disabled
  * `edit`: Set provider-wide properties for the Kubernetes provider
  * `enable`: Set the kubernetes provider as enabled
+ * `sync`: sync account from the kubernetes provider cluster registry.

 ---
 ## hal config provider kubernetes account